keijiro/KlakSyphon/README.md

 -------------------

 - Unity 2018.1
+- Metal graphics API
 - MacOS 10.12 Sierra

+KlakSyphon only supports Metal; It doesn't support the OpenGL (GL Core) mode.

 MacOS 10.11 El Capitan is also supported, but some Mac models (iMac/MacBook with NVIDIA GPU) have problems with required functionalities on it.
 10.12